 If your organization has an operating budget of $2 million or more, you are required to submit a financial AUDIT of the most recently completed fiscal year conducted by an independent certified public accountant (CPA).
 By our definition, an independent CPA is not involved with the daily workings of your organization.
 Usually an outside accounting firm is hired annually, specifically to conduct this procedure.
 The audit must be in accordance with generally accepted accounting standards and give a reasonable assurance that the financial statements are free of material misstatements.
 An audit is an in-depth look at organizational financial practices, including examining evidence that supports the amounts and disclosures in the financial statements.
 It also includes assessing the accounting principles used as well as evaluating the overall financial statement presentation.

-Please note that there is a third report that can be generated by a CPA called a compilation report.
+Please note that there is a report that can be generated by a CPA called a compilation report.
 This type of report is limited to merely presenting, in the form of financial statements, information provided by management.
 These reports are not reviewed or audited, thus they do not meet GFTA’s requirement for an audit or review.

 Applications are only available once a year.
 We suggest you attend a How to Apply workshop.
 The workshops are an opportunity to review GFTA guidelines and priorities, explain the application process, and have questions answered by GFTA staff.
 To obtain information as to date, place and time of the next workshop, please email or call GFTA.